Car Insurance Mileage Verification: What Happens If You Lie?

 Does car insurance actually verify mileage?

 Yes — and increasingly so.
 Insurers use odometer photos, state DMV databases, smog-check records, maintenance histories, connected car APIs, and telematics devices to cross-reference what you report.
 In states like California, verification is legally required at least every three years.
-Even without state mandates, insurers routinely audit mileage during claims investigations and at renewal, with tools like Verisk's MileageConfirm making large-scale automated verification standard practice.
+Even without state mandates, insurers routinely audit mileage during claims investigations and at renewal, with tools like Verisk's MileageConfirm and Smartcar's connected vehicle API making large-scale automated verification standard practice.

 What happens if my reported mileage is slightly off?

 Minor discrepancies of a few hundred miles are generally not a concern.
 The real issue arises when there's a substantial and consistent gap between what you reported and what the data shows.
-Research shows self-reported mileage carries error rates of 15–20%, with drivers underreporting by an average of roughly 6,000 miles annually in some studies — a gap that puts policyholders at real risk of a claim denial or policy cancellation.
+Research shows self-reported mileage carries error rates of 15–20%, and over half of all policyholders underreport — a gap that puts drivers at real risk of a claim denial or policy cancellation during an investigation.

 Can I update my mileage mid-policy if I start driving more or less?